r2c-CSE/semgrep-utilities/utilities/contributors/README.md

 - Python 3.x
 - `requests` library
-- Bitbucket API access token with appropriate permissions
+- Bitbucket API access token with appropriate permissions: `read` permission for `Projects` and `Repositories` is enough

 ## Installation